This section is for sixth formers and school students who are interested in a career in psychiatry.

 - Improves your understanding of the work environment and employees’ expectations.

 There are many hospitals throughout the UK which offer work experience to Year 10/11 students, sixth formers and medical students.
+A teachers & advisors guide to work experience within the NHS is available to help guide students in accessing these opportunities.

 Contact your local hospital or mental health trust directly for further information.